Losing a Whole Year: Background

 "I'm really proud of my contributions to the different voices on the guitar on that one.
 I just messed around and got these chords that would made this lush sound.
 I had this little Tascam four-track and we were at Stephan's having some beers and working on it acoustically and this beer spilled on the recorder and we had a bit of "Losing" with this warped falsetto and someone said, "Losing a whole beer," which became "Losing a Whole Year."

 — —Kevin Cadogan talking to Billboard about the origin of the song.

-"Losing a Whole Year" was written by Stephen Jenkins and Kevin Cadogan.
+"Losing a Whole Year" was written by Stephan Jenkins and Kevin Cadogan.
 The song originated from a guitar riff that Cadogan had written, with Jenkins commenting that "the words were how that riff made me feel".
 Jenkins further discussed the meaning of the song, stating that it is about "a rich girl from Bernal Heights" and that it is "just lamenting the end of a relationship and all of its wasted time".

 The band intended to release "Losing a Whole Year" as the lead single from Third Eye Blind (1997), although "Semi-Charmed Life" was released instead at the suggestion of Elektra Records.

 Composition

-"Losing a Whole Year" is an alternative rock song.
+"Losing a Whole Year" is an alternative rock and shoegaze song.
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of E major and is set at a tempo of 108 beats per minute with a time signature of 4/4 for most of the song except for two measures of 11/8 before the guitar solo and four during the ending.
 Jenkin's vocal range spans one octave, from F#_{4} to A_{5}.